Not for Sale: The SAVE Act

 The Stop Advertising Victims of Exploitation (SAVE) Act

 Modern-day slavery exists right here in the United States.
-Through the scourge of human trafficking, children in our own neighborhoods and communities are sold into forced prostitution every single day.
-Sexual predators can browse advertisements and have child prostitutes sent to their hotel rooms as easily as if they were ordering a pizza.
+Through the scourge of human trafficking, children in our own neighborhoods and communities are sold into prostitution every single day.
+Sexual predators can browse advertisements and have child prostitutes sent to their hotel rooms as if they were ordering a pepperoni pizza.

-For the last 13 years, the House of Representatives has not passed any new pieces of legislation dealing with human trafficking.
+For the past 14 years, the House of Representatives has not passed any new pieces of legislation dealing with human trafficking.
 During that time, the problem has changed and evolved.
-Our efforts to combat sex trafficking need to be updated to match the problem as it stands today.
-That’s why I authored the SAVE Act, which seeks to criminalize the advertisement of innocent victims being forced into sex slavery.
+When I came to Congress, I made it my mission to make sure that we did something to address this enormous problem.
+That’s why I authored and introduced the Stop Advertising Victims of Exploitation Act (SAVE Act), which seeks to criminalize the advertisement of innocent victims being forced into sex slavery.

 Summary of the SAVE Act: